Estabrook Dam Removal

 The most recent repair/abandon order from the WDNR in 2009 goes into significant detail about the structural problems of the dam in the “Findings of Fact” section of the Order, which is what we are relying on.
 This Order also identifies work that still needed to be done from 1995, 2004, and 2008 Dam Safety Inspection reports.
 Aside from the structural problems of the Dam, the original design and operational procedures for the Estabrook Dam are not good for the environment.
 Extremeincreases and decreases of water levels on a river or a lake wreaks havoc on the ecosystem as a whole.
 At the time it was constructed, the dam gates were not supposed to be opened and closed each season, despite how the County operated it historically.
 While some seasonal fluctuation in water levels is normal, the water level variability caused by draining the impoundment is not normal and is harmful.
 The Dam is an old, outdated structure that does not improve water quality or wildlife habitat.
 It wastes taxpayer money that could be spent on more worthy infrastructure improvements.

-As mentioned above, the WDNR has done extensive dredging of contaminated sediments as a direct result of the build-up of sediment and they have plans to do more dredging directly above the Dam by early Fall 2015.
+As mentioned above, the WDNR has done extensive dredging of contaminated sediments as a direct result of the build-up of sediment.
+For 6 years, the DNR dredged more than 175,000 cubic yards of contaminated sediment upstream of the dam at a cost of $49 million.
 If the Dam were removed, water levels would not be expected to change significantly from what they are today (and have been since 2009).
 Efforts to remove non-native invasive vegetation and encourage re-establishment of more desirable native vegetation would likely be required.
 There are also legacy piles of debris from the Dam that are unsightly and have been stacked next to the dam for years, if not a decade or longer.
 There are several groups that could help with this effort, as well as funding sources that could help finance this work, but none have been willing to fundraise without knowing the ultimate fate of the Dam.
 Significant restoration and shoreline restoration should be a component of any alternative.

 Documents & Additional Resources